 Minneapolis, MN 55404

 If you live in the counties listed above, you can also mail your application in.
 BUT you have to mail in the original documents that you are giving for proof (ID etc).
-You cannot mail photocopies.
+You can’t mail photocopies.